djplaner/memex/sense/paper-summaries.md

 ## Learning design

+Conole & Jones (2010)

+> 'Learning design' refers to the range of actions associated with creating a learning activity and crucially provides a means of describing learning activities.

 - [[goodyear-patterns-design-practice]]

 	Goodyear, P. (2005).
 Educational design and networked learning: Patterns, pattern languages and design practice. *Australasian Journal of Educational Technology*, *21*(1). <https://doi.org/10.14742/ajet.1344>